October 8th, 2014

 Waiheke Island Explorer Tour

-Within the pristine Auckland Harbour are the Hauraki Gulf Islands – all picturesque, pure and inviting.
+Within the female viagra fda pristine Auckland Harbour are the Hauraki Gulf Islands – all picturesque, pure and buying viagra with no prescription inviting.
 Waiheke Island is the second largest in the Gulf and boasts a sparkling coastline of turquoise waters and golden sand.
 The island is made up of forest, vineyards, farmland and lush olive groves.

 Unlike many international cities, experiencing Auckland doesn’t have to cost a packet.
 In fact many of the activities that you will find the most memorable are free – walking the bustling Queen Street, strolling alongside the harbour and meeting our friendly locals.
 Grab a map, some sturdy footwear and immerse yourself in what makes this city great.